How to invest in property using your SMSF

 Corporate funds

-are set up by an employer specifically for its employees.
-These funds usually have specific benefits tailored for the company’s employees
+Usually set up by an employer specifically for its employees.

 Public sector funds